elena-barbour/template/essays/smartquestions.md

   <dd>There's nothing better than being a polite programmer, and especially on the internet when facial expressions are not present, we all need to make a conscious effort to be kind to those helping us.
 Maybe it will even be the difference between getting helped or not.</dd>

 </dl>

+In conclusions, it may be up to debate on whether or not stupid questions actually exist, but this article definitely gives us a good guideline on how to ask smart questions instead.